Talladega Nights: The Ballad of Ricky Bobby: Development

-McKay and Ferrell first discussed a comedic film about a NASCAR driver while Ferrell was making Elf.
+Adam McKay and Will Ferrell first discussed a comedic film about a NASCAR driver while Ferrell was making Elf.
 Shortly after that film had wrapped, co-producer Jimmy Miller invited them to a NASCAR race in Fontana, California, after which McKay and Ferrell began writing the script.
 They presented the idea to studios using only a six-word pitch: "Will Ferrell as a NASCAR driver".
 Studios responded enthusiastically to the pitch largely due to Ferrell's recent commercial success as a comedic leading man in films like Elf, Old School and Anchorman.
 After a bidding war, the rights were won by Sony Pictures.
 McKay and Ferrell knew that in order to make the film they envisioned they would need cooperation from NASCAR.
 After meeting with the filmmakers, NASCAR agreed to provide assistance for the film's production.
 McKay and Ferrell sought to make a film that individuals involved with NASCAR would enjoy in the same way that people in the television news industry enjoyed Anchorman.
 Ferrell stated, "We were real adamant up front that our goal wasn't to make fun of NASCAR.
 We wanted to have fun with NASCAR."
 Despite NASCAR's involvement, many teams and drivers were reluctant to participate largely due to the negative feelings they had for the 1990 film Days of Thunder.
 Only two drivers ended up making cameos in the film: Dale Earnhardt Jr. and Jamie McMurray.
-During development, the film's title changed from Talladega Nights to "High, Wide and Handsome" before eventually reverting to the original title.
+During development, the film's title changed from Talladega Nights to High, Wide and Handsome before eventually reverting to the original title.